Subrat Pathak

 Subrat Pathak (born 30 June 1979) is an Indian politician.
 He was elected to the Lok Sabha, lower house of the Parliament of India from Kannauj, Uttar Pradesh defeating Dimple Yadav in the 2019 Indian general election as a member of the Bharatiya Janata Party.
-He is the General Secretary of Bhartiya Janta Party, Uttar Pradesh.
+He is the General Secretary of Bharatiya Janata Party, Uttar Pradesh.

-He was the former President of the Bhartiya Janta Party Youth Wing Bhartiya Janta Yuva Morcha.
+He was the former President of the Bharatiya Janata Party Youth Wing Bhartiya Janta Yuva Morcha.